SAINT MARY’S CATHOLIC NURSERY

 Nursery parents wishing their child to go to Saint Mary’s Catholic Primary school will need to apply to the Local Authority by the 15th January in the year that their child is due to start at school.
 Whilst the school is unable to guarantee a place for those children attending its nursery, children who have attended nursery are placed higher on the oversubscription admissions criteria than “all remaining applicants”.
 For further details, please refer to the school website (see “Admissions” in the section entitled “Key Information”).

-Nursery administration is undertaken by Mrs Foster in the main school office on Fridays in term time.
-If you have any queries in relation to invoicing, funding, or applications for places, please contact Mrs Foster by emailing: email@example.com or by calling on 01260 274690.
+Nursery administration is undertaken by the School Business Manager, Mrs Leyland.
+If you have any queries in relation to invoicing, funding, or applications for places, please contact Mrs Leyland by emailing: email@example.com or by calling on 01260 274690.

 If you would like any further information, or would like to organise a visit to the nursery, please contact the school via email on: firstname.lastname@example.org or call us on 01260 274690.